Local officials, health experts react to Lancaster County moving to yellow phase

 Lancaster Chamber president and CEO Tom Baldrige

 “This is tremendous news.
-Not only does it provide some hope and progress in our ability to deal with this virus, but as importantly it demonstrates that this county is ready for it, and equipped to handle the future management and direction of the virus in Lancaster County,” said Tom Baldrige, president and CEO of the Lancaster Chamber.
+Not only does it provide some hope and progress in our ability to deal with this virus, but as importantly it demonstrates that this county is ready for it, and equipped to handle the future management and direction of the virus in Lancaster County,” Baldrige said.

+Baldrige said that while he thinks some Lancaster County businesses would be ready to open sooner than June 5, it is moving in the right direction to have an ending date for some of the mandated business closures.

+“Yellow is what it is.
+It still has a fair amount of restrictions but at least it’s a step forward to green,” he said.
+“Psychologically it’s a huge lift, there’s absolutely no doubt about it.”